regular030/SaturnArm/README.md

    sudo ./SaturnArm
    ```

-3. **Calibrate:**
-   Use the calibration function (usually via the software interface or command) to reset all encoders.
-   This sets the current position as "zero" for all joints.
+3. **Wait for Program to Run:**
+   Wait for the Program to run, after that wait for the motors to move to 0deg.
+Once the motors are done moving, make sure the arms are in an upright position before attaching the motors.

 ---